 Herald Worldwide Technology Fund NAV Performance

-The Herald Worldwide Fund (HWF) is an Open Ended Investment Company (OEIC) which seeks to achieve capital growth, in excess of the average, by investing in quoted companies in the technology, communications and multi-media sectors.
+The Herald Worldwide Technology Fund (HWTF) is an Open Ended Investment Company (OEIC) which seeks to achieve capital growth, in excess of the average, by investing in quoted companies in the technology, communications and multi-media sectors.
 As its name suggests, the fund invests in companies worldwide, but especially the UK and the US.
 The fund is domiciled, listed on the Irish Stock Exchange and administered in Dublin.
 Having UCITS status, it is marketable throughout Europe.